Stem Cell Therapy for Stroke Recovery: How Does It Work?

 “This wasn’t just, ‘They couldn’t move their thumb, and now they can.’
 Patients who were in wheelchairs are walking now.”

 Additionally, multiple preclinical studies have shown that stem cell therapy increases functional recovery after an acute, sub-acute, and chronic stroke.
+However, many questions regarding the mechanisms for how stem cells facilitate recovery remain unanswered.

 In addition to determining what type of stem cell is ideal for stroke recovery, other factors including the optimal timing of delivery and dosage need to be considered.